parmes/parmes/solfec-1.0/theory/solvers.rst

 Such merit function is used as one of the stopping criterions for the solvers described below.

-.. _solfec-theory-solvers-gs:
+.. _solfec-1.0-theory-solvers-gs:

 Gauss--Seidel solver
 --------------------

-The equations of :ref:`local dynamics <solfec-theory-locdyn>` read
+The equations of :ref:`local dynamics <solfec-1.0-theory-locdyn>` read

 .. math::